wang502/pydeptree/README.md

 Command line interface to look up project skeleton.
 It is also for looking the dependency between different .py files.

 ##### Example output when looking up project skeleton
+Move into the project folder you want to inspect, then run
 ```
   $ python Dir.py
 ```